federico-arias/federico-arias.github.io/content/posts/pandoc-workflow.md

 {{< / highlight >}}

+This is our expected result:

+![research paper in apa][apa]

+To achieve this in Latex, we would have to do something like this:

-This file is formatted in Markdown, a simple
+This file is formatted in Markdown.
 Taking this file as input, we could write a simple script (that we have called `md2latex` here) that converts this markdown file to a fully formatted PDF in the style of our choice:

 {{< highlight bash>}}
 $ md2latex template.tex mypaperinmarkdown.md